 On the west side, Call Street is a major entryway for autos, pedestrians, and bicycles.
-The College of Medicine is a significant feature at the intersection with Stadium Drive.
-A West Gate structure continues the imagery of entrance to academia and the perimeter demarcation of the campus.
+The new College of Medicine is a significant feature at the intersection with Stadium Drive.
+A new West Gate structure was recently completed continuing the imagery of entrance to academia and the perimeter demarcation of the campus.